-Forested slope wetlands are separated from wet meadows, also called non-forested slope wetlands, by the percent coverage of trees.
-Forested Slope Wetlands are slope wetlands larger than 0.5 acres (0.2 ha) that form due to a seasonal or perennial emergence of groundwater into the root zone and in some cases onto the ground surface, and that support more than 30% cover of tall woody vegetation, as evidenced in aerial imagery, a LiDAR-derived tree height hillshade, or other sources of plant height information (Cayce et al., 2012).
-These wetlands can adjoin non-forested slope wetlands (i.e., wet meadows).
+Forested Slope wetlands are separated from wet meadows, also called non-forested slope wetlands, by the percent coverage of trees.
+Forested Slope wetlands are slope wetlands larger than 0.5 acres (0.2 ha) that form due to a seasonal or perennial emergence of groundwater into the root zone and in some cases onto the ground surface, and that support more than 30% cover of tall woody vegetation (e.g. Lodgepole pines, willows, oaks, or other tree species), as evidenced in aerial imagery, a LiDAR-derived tree height hillshade, or other sources of plant height information (Cayce et al., 2012).
+These wetlands can adjoin non-forested slope wetlands (i.e., Wet Meadows) or other wetland types.
 They can include wetland areas with less than 30% woody cover (i.e., non-forested slope wetlands) that are not larger than 0.5 acres (0.2 ha).
 Mapping standards exist to define the boundary of forested slope wetlands within forested areas, where the boundary may not be obvious (see Cayce et al., 2012).